MithunRP/MithunRP/README.md

 I'm a freelancer who works on **web dev** projects and I'm interested in **cloud services(AWS)**, **AI** and **ML**

-If you are someone with tips or any info about these topics you can contact me via mail[mithunrp07@gmail.com]
+If you are someone with tips or any info about these topics you can contact me via mithunrp07@gmail.com

 - 🔭 I’m currently working on real world implications of AI and ML
 - 🌱 I’m currently learning about AI and ML
 - 👯 I’m looking to collaborate on Cloud services
 - 🤔 I’m looking for help with AWS or cloud services
-- 💬 Ask me about Web Development/ Python/ Java
+- 💬 Ask me about Web Development/ Python/ Java/ AI & ML
-- 📫 Reach out to me via mail[mithunrp07@gmail.com]
+- 📫 Reach out to me via mithunrp07@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: **Dark humor**